-We conducted all sampling on Whiteface Mtn. between June 6th and June 10th of this year.
-We returned to established sampling points in 5 different treatment types: (1) existing glades (n=1), (2) proposed glades (n=3), (3) existing trails (n=4), (4) proposed Tree Island Pod trail area (n=7), and (5) control areas (n=14), adding 2 additional points within the proposed expansion area for a total of 29 sample points (Figure 1).
+We conducted all sampling on Whiteface Mtn. between June 5th and June 14th of this year.
+We returned to established sampling points in 5 different treatment types: (1) existing glades (n=1), (2) proposed glades1 (n=3), (3) existing trails (n=4), (4) proposed Tree Island Pod trail area (n=9), and (5) control areas (n=14; Figure 1).
 Configuration of habitat on the mountain limited us to small sample sizes within several of the treatment types (i.e., existing glades, proposed glades, existing trails).
 To ensure that individual birds are counted only once at each sample point, standard methods require that sample points be approximately 200-250 m apart.
 This distance precluded us from having more than a few points within some of our treatment types.
 Battles et al. (1992, 2003) have conducted prior work on Whiteface Mtn. to examine trends in red spruce decline and tree community dynamics.
 In anticipation that habitat data collected at these points may one day be useful to this study, we conducted point counts at two locations also used by Battles et al. (1992, 2003) in one of our control areas that overlapped with their study sites.

-We sampled all points between the hours of 4:20 and 6:30 am, during the time in which Bicknell's thrush is believed to be most vocal.
-At each sample point, bird were recorded by species, time period of detection (i.e., 0-3 minutes, 3-5 minutes, 5-10 minutes), activity (i.e., singing, calling, individual seen), and whether or not they were within 50 m of the observer.
-In the interest of safety, two observers were present on each sampling route, but only one observer was responsible for data collection.
-Results
+We sampled all points between the hours of 4:30 and 6:30 am, during the time in which Bicknell's thrush is believed to be most vocal.
+At each sample point, birds were recorded by species, time period of detection (i.e., 0-3 minutes, 3-5 minutes, 5-10 minutes), activity (i.e., singing, calling, individual seen), and whether or not they were within 50 m of the observer.
+In the interest of safety, two observers